-- Interventions that use a trauma-informed approach and target the thinking patterns that lead individuals to commit crime.
+- Cognitive behavioural programs that use a trauma-informed approach and target thinking patterns that lead to criminal behaviour

-- Right Living Communities established in all 10 of B.C.’s custody centres, modeled on the success of an innovative therapeutic community at the Nanaimo Correctional Centre called Guthrie House
+- Right Living Communities in all 10 of B.C.’s correctional centres, modelled on the success of an innovative therapeutic community at the Nanaimo Correctional Centre called Guthrie House

-Probation officers in B.C. are trained to use evidence-based skills and tools to help individuals alter their attitudes towards offending behaviours.
+Probation officers in B.C. are extensively trained to use evidence-based skills and tools to help individuals alter their thinking and attitudes towards offending behaviours.